oasisprotocol/old-docs/quickstart.md

 The test will do the following:

-1. Retrieve Hello World! in Slovenian
+1. Retrieve "Hello World!" in Slovenian
-2. Attempt to retrieve Hello World! in Samoan, but fail because it doesn't exist
+2. Attempt to retrieve "Hello World!" in Samoan, but fail because it doesn't exist
 3. Attempt to insert a duplicate greeting (this will fail)
-4. Insert Hello World! in Samoan
+4. Insert "Hello World!" in Samoan
-5. Retrieve Hello World! successfully in Samoan
+5. Retrieve "Hello World!"" successfully in Samoan

 You should see the following console output: